josephDev123/LetWhatChats/README.md

 ## JoeWhatChats

-Welcome to the JoeWhatChats!
+Welcome to the LetWhatChats!
 This project aims to replicate the functionality of WhatsApp, allowing users to create Conversation, send messages, using Node.js, Express, MongoDB, React, and Socket.IO.

 ## Features